 Be Allergy Ready For School

-5 Tips for Preparing Your Kids for School
+6 Tips for Preparing Your Kids for School

 UK schools are in the early days of preparing for the upcoming school year, but teachers aren’t the only ones who get stressed around this time of year.
-Children who have allergies find that returning to school after the Summer break can be a stressful endeavor.
+Children who have allergies find that returning to school after the Summer break can be a stressful endeavour.

 Meeting new teachers who aren’t aware of their allergies, feeling exposed to new environments, having to be overly aware of their surroundings — just a few things that cause unbearable stress for children with allergies.